Louis Danziger: Teaching

-Despite his own lack of formal education, Danziger became a noted design educator, a “charismatic pedagogue.”
-Danziger is associated most closely with three schools: Harvard University, where he was a visiting professor in graphic design from 1978 to 1988; Art Center College of Design (formerly known as Art Center School), where he taught courses in advertising and graphic design starting in 1958; and California Institute of the Arts (CalArts, formerly known as Chouinard Art Institute), where he taught from 1963 to 1979, and served as the Director of the Graphic Design Department from 1972 to 1979.
+Despite his own lack of formal education, Danziger became a noted design educator, a "charismatic pedagogue."
+Danziger is associated most closely with three schools: Harvard University, where he was a visiting professor in graphic design from 1978 to 1988; ArtCenter College of Design (formerly known as Art Center School), where he taught courses in advertising and graphic design starting in 1958; and California Institute of the Arts (CalArts, formerly known as Chouinard Art Institute), where he taught from 1963 to 1979, and served as the director of the Graphic Design Department from 1972 to 1979.
 At CalArts, Danziger was credited with helping to create the first academic course ever offered in the history of graphic design; and, averse to the promotion of a single point of view in design education, he was noted for recruiting faculty who represented a diverse range of styles.

 Danziger's teaching reflects the influence of Lustig, Brodovitch, Buckminster Fuller, El Lissitzky, Rand, and others, but filtered and interpreted through his own research and practice, and incorporating his own sense of humor.
 Danziger is famous among students for his pithy aphorisms, among them: